luciodale/fork/README.md

 #### Params

 `:form-id` makes fork aware of your form elements.
 If it is not specified, a random id will be generated and will be provided through the same `:form-id` key. - Key

+`:state` lets you pass a ratom that will be used as a db.
+Useful if you need to access it outside the fork component. - Ratom

 `:path` lets you choose where to store your form global events i.e. server related stuff. - Keyword/String OR Vector of keys